About the Theme

 - Footer Colors – the third styling section lets you choose the color of every element in the footer, the lowermost part of the website.

-- Custom CSS – here you can add your own CSS code to the website, without the need to edit the style.css file.
+- Additional CSS – here you can add your own CSS code to the website, without the need to edit the style.css file.
+This code will stop having effect if you switch to another theme, but will be restored if you then switch back to Bento.

 - Call to Action Popup – the settings in this section enable you to activate and customize the call-to-action popup for converting your visitors.
 Please note that this feature is only available with the Bento Expansion Pack.